ESMValGroup/ESMValTool_Tutorial/_episodes/07-esmvalcoreapi.md

 {: .challenge}

 > ## Pro tip: Convert to recipe
-> We can use the helper to start making the recipe which we can use for reproducibility.
+> We can use the helper to start making the recipe.
+A recipe can be used for reproducibility of an
+> analysis.
+This list the datasets in a recipe format and we would then have to create the preprocessors
+> and diagnostic script.
 > ```python
 > from esmvalcore.dataset import datasets_to_recipe
 > import yaml